siva-narayana-1/Gradient_Descent/README.md

-Here is a **polished, professional, industry-standard README.md** designed specifically for GitHub.
-It looks clean, structured, and impressive for recruiters/interviewers.

-You can copy–paste directly into GitHub **AS IS**.

----

 # 📘 Gradient Descent From Scratch — Machine Learning Fundamentals

 A fully manual implementation of **Linear Regression using Gradient Descent** without any machine learning libraries.